pvanhoof/dir-examples/README.md

 ### cmake in the cmake-example

-Note that the VERSION must be (current - age).age.revision for cmake
+Note that the VERSION property on your library target must be filled in with "(current - age).age.revision" for cmake (to get 2.1.0 at the end, you need VERSION=2.1.0 when current=3, revision=0 and age=1.
+Note that in cmake you must also fill in the SOVERSION property as (current - age), so SOVERSION=2 when current=3 and age=1).

 To try this example out, go to the cmake-example directory and do